magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 round-trip to the server and we can immediately return the errors to the user.

-But we still have few problems.
+But we still have a few problems.
 The client-side validation cannot check if the username is registered.
 This bring us to Ajax and the third sequence diagram.